d3adb5/website/content/blog/disliking-aws-ci-cd.md

-+++
+---
-draft = false
+draft: false
-date  = 2023-04-29
+date: 2023-04-29

-title    = "Finding out I dislike the AWS CI/CD stack of tools" subtitle = "Frustrated attempts at using AWS CodeCommit, CodeBuild, and CodePipeline"
+title: Finding out I dislike the AWS CI/CD stack of tools
+subtitle: Frustrated attempts at using AWS CodeCommit, CodeBuild, and CodePipeline

-toc = true
+toc: true
-+++
+---

 This article was originally written as a walkthrough of my adventures using the suite of CI/CD services offered by AWS.
 However, as I hit obstacles during